motokimura/deeplearning-papernotes/notes/2017-dynamic-routing-bw-capsules.md

 	- Capsule: a group of neurons whose activity represents the instantiation on the entity
 		- Length of its activity represents the probability that the entity exists
 		- Orientation of its activity represents the properties of the entity
-	- Routing-by-agreement: dynamic routing between capsules
-		- A lower-level capsule prefers to send its output to higher level capsules whose activity vectors have a big scalar product with the prediction coming from the lower-level capsule
-		- Far more effective than the very primitive form of routing implemented by max-pooling, which allows neurons in one layer to ignore all but the most active feature detector in a local pool in the layer below
 	- Affine transformation of the feature
 		- Each connection between lower/higher level capsules have affine transformation matrix whose parameters are acquired by training
 		- This represents spatial or other relationships between lower/higher level capsule features
 		- This enables CapsNet to learn hierarchical relationships between lower/higher level features
+	- Routing-by-agreement: dynamic routing between capsules
+		- A lower-level capsule prefers to send its output to higher level capsules whose activity vectors have a big scalar product with the prediction coming from the lower-level capsule
+		- Far more effective than the very primitive form of routing implemented by max-pooling, which allows neurons in one layer to ignore all but the most active feature detector in a local pool in the layer below
+	- Squash: novel vector-to-vector nonlinearity
+		- Squash operation takes a vector input and "squashes" it to have length of no more than 1, but does not change its direction
+		- As the orientation of the capsule activity represents the property of the entity, the property is maintained before and after the squashing

 - Experiment on MNIST dataset
 	- Authors constructed and tested CapsNet with 2 conv layers for MNIST classification task
 	- The second conv layer (PrimaryCaps) is a convolutional capsule layer and contains 32x6x6 8D capsules